MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/README.md

 ## 1. Introduction<a name="step1">

-This application demonstrates the use of an external touch interface(ATtiny3217 Xplained Pro+T10 Xplained Pro kit) through UART protocol and Microchip Bluetooth Data(MBD) app through Bluetooth Low Energy(BLE) to control the RGB led of WBZ451 Curiosity board.
-The WBZ451 Curiosity board will also report the temperature data periodically to mobile phone through BLE.
+This application demonstrates the use of an external touch interface(ATtiny3217 Xplained Pro+T10 Xplained Pro kit) through UART protocol to control the RGB led of WBZ451 Curiosity board.
+The led can also be controlled by Microchip Bluetooth Data(MBD) app through Bluetooth Low Energy(BLE).
+The WBZ451 Curiosity board will report the temperature data and the led status to mobile phone through BLE.

 ![](docs/0_Hardware_Setup.PNG)